What others say

 In 2017 he acted for one of two brothers accused of a revenge attempted murder (R v G, Stafford Crown Court), and defended a man who had killed his girlfriend with the infliction of over a hundred knife wounds, the issues being fitness to plead and diminished responsibility (R v A, Central Criminal Court, led by Rebecca Trowler Q.C.).

 In early 2016 he led Kate O’Raghallaigh in the defence of a nightclub doorman who, along with two others, stood trial for gross-negligence manslaughter following the death of a restrained customer through positional asphyxiation (R v R, Central Criminal Court).

-Later in 2016 he was led by Rebecca Trowler Q.C. in the defence of a nurse alleged to be criminally culpable for the death of a patient following a surgical procedure (R v P, Central Criminal Court).
+Later in 2016 he represented a nurse alleged to be criminally culpable for the death of a patient following a surgical procedure (R v P, Central Criminal Court).
 The prosecution offered no evidence following six days of legal argument on abuse of process.

 Benjamin is consistently instructed to act for defendants charged with the most serious of offences across the criminal spectrum, and is specifically sought to represent individuals charged with unusual offences.

 He is currently instructed in a five-handed conspiracy to commit grievous bodily harm with intent and joint enterprise false imprisonment relating to an alleged honour attack (R v I, Wood Green Crown Court), and an organised crime conspiracy relating to drugs and firearms arising from the Encrochat hack (R v H, Southwark Crown Court).